-Sometimes A&E and minor injuries departments will give a "walker boot" to people with 5th metatarsal fractures.
-This may help initially with the pain, but it is important to not become reliant on this boot as this will make the ankle and foot weaker and stiffer in the longer term.
-The boot should be removed at regular intervals and discarded as soon as it is no longer helping.
-Some patients find the boot cumbersome, in which case a shoe with a stiff sole is advised for mobilising over the next 6 weeks.
+Sometimes A&E and minor injuries departments will give a "walker boot" to people with sprained ankles.
+This may help initially with the pain, but it is important to not become reliant on this boot as this will make the ankle weaker and stiffer in the longer term.

-Keep yourself hydrated and mobile as reduced mobility from 5th metatarsal fractures can increase the risk of a blood clot in the leg or chest.
+The boot should be removed at regular intervals and discarded as soon as it's no longer helping.
+Keep yourself hydrated and mobile as reduced mobility from ankle sprains can increase the risk of a blood clot in the leg or chest.
 Symptoms such as leg pain or swelling, shortness of breath, coughing up blood, chest pain or feeling faint require you to attend A&E urgently.